eeulig/Beautiful-PointByPoint-Latex/README.md

 <img src="assets/main.png" alt="Example Document" width="600"/>

 ### Example Document
-An example document using the package is provided as `main.tex`. and on [Overleaf](https://www.overleaf.com/read/pspvwrsdytzf#92f923).
+An example document using the package is provided as `main.tex` and on [Overleaf](https://www.overleaf.com/read/pspvwrsdytzf#92f923).
 This should be a great starting point for your point-by-point response!

 ### Load the Package
 Load the package using `\usepackage{pbyp}` with `pbyp.sty` in the same directory as your `main.tex`.